ministryofjustice/hmpps-helm-charts/charts/clamav/README.md

 ***Deployment***: includes an _initContainer_ which runs `freshclam` prior to starting the main _clamd_ container, this ensures antivirus database is up-to-date.
 The antivirus DB is saved to an emptyDir volume, which is mounted by all containers in the pod.

 ***CronJob***: The job re-deploys the above deployment on the schedule specified.
 This pulls the latest image, which includes an up-to-date antivirus database.
 Note: requires service account with necessary permissions to restart.
+The ClamAV image repo is here: <https://github.com/ministryofjustice/hmpps-utility-container-images>

 ## Issues